swyxio/blade.macro/README.md

 );
 ```

-a key insight that makes this work is that graphql data objects are never functions, so we can overload the "blade" as a function call to parallel the graphql function.
+a key insight that makes this work:

+- graphql data objects are never functions, so we can overload the "blade" as a function call to pass arguments to our graphql queries.
+- aliases must be globally unique, just like variable declarations...

 # Babel strategy